 3 And I testify again to every man who becomes circumcised that he is a debtor to keep the whole law.

-All the Old Testament rules, offerings, rituals or ceremonies are merely a copy or shadow of the good things to come.
+All the Old Testament rules, offerings, rituals, or ceremonies are a copy or shadow of the good things to come.
 They are not the real things God intended for the New Testament believers.

 Jesus Christ is the substance or the reality!

 Therefore, your adherence or allegiance to them is baseless, useless, or profitless.
-It is like someone chasing after the shadow; it is simply a waste of time and effort.
+It is like someone chasing after a shadow; it is simply a waste of time and effort.

-It is faith alone in the grace of the Lord Jesus (the finished work of Jesus) alone that brings God’s salvation and blessings.
+Faith in the grace of the Lord Jesus (the finished work of Jesus) alone brings God’s salvation and blessings.

 Jesus Christ is the ultimate fulfillment of all the Old Testament rules, rituals, or sacrifices.
 Therefore, the born-again believers are not expected to subject themselves to the Old Testament rites.